etendosoftware/docs/docs/user-guide/etendo-classic/optional-features/bundles/platform-extensions/oauth-authentication.md

 ## OAuth Provider

-In the OAuth Provider window in `application`> `oauth-provider`, set the preferred type provider by adding the user authentication URL in the **API OAuth URL field**.
+In the OAuth Provider window in :material-menu: `application`> `oauth-provider`, set the preferred type provider by adding the user authentication URL in the **API OAuth URL field**.
 This URL can be found in the provider documentation API.

 The other fields will be completed with data referring to the corresponding provider.